Thogai-labs/kalanjiyam/docs/ocr-service-contract.rst

   Stored on every block as provenance, shown to reviewers, and kept across revisions — so a block can always answer "which model produced this text?".

+  A new engine id appearing in ``GET /v1/engines`` does not automatically show up in Kalanjiyam's OCR dropdown — see :doc:`ocr-api` ("Adding a new engine to Kalanjiyam") for the registration steps on the Kalanjiyam side.

 ``model`` (object, optional but strongly recommended) ``{"name": "<model name>", "version": "<model/checkpoint version>"}``.
   Distinguishes outputs when the same engine upgrades its underlying model.